jhvanderschee/hugobricks/content/_index.md

 # Building a Hugo website with stackable content bricks

 Hugobricks is a free website theme built with Hugo and vanilla CSS.
-It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
+It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks (like this intro brick).

 [Get Started For Free](/get-started/)